 Rachel Lane Dip.Psychodynamic Counselling, MBACP Accred.

-I offer short term counselling and long term psychotherapy to people from all walks of life.
+I offer short term counselling and long term psychotherapy to individual adults from all walks of life.

 Whether you are seeking to focus on a specific life crisis, or whether you wish to explore other long standing issues, I offer a safe space for you to come and talk about whatever is troubling you.